This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Frozen-Thawed Rodents as a Recommended Food

-Thawing methods: Warm to room temperature in sealed bags to prevent bacterial growth.
+For proper storage guidelines, keep rodents frozen until needed.
+Thawing methods matter – warm to room temperature in sealed bags to prevent bacterial contamination.

 Appropriately Sized Prey for Different Age Groups